hardenedlinux/grsecurity-reproducible-build/README.md

 It uses a seed from /dev/urandom at build time, however, currently the scripts have already hacked the seed generation process.
 Now the seed is part of the build fingerprint.

 So the option is now *safe to ENABLE*.

-### CONFIG_CC_STACKPROTECTOR\* (Stack Protector buffer overflow detection)

-When this option is set to "Regular" or "Strong", some stack-overflow check code will be inserted.

-As this option needs a compiler with SSP support (The temporary toolchain built by build-toolchain.sh do not support SSP), this feature cannot be enabled.

-So the option should be *NONE* now.